 It will often come with a return envelope addressed to Mortage Protection Division at some PO Box.
 Here at Coach B. Insurance, we offer all the same mortgage protection products, but we don’t have to come to your house; we can do the entire process online.
 Oh, they’re super affordable too.

-When you purchase mortgage protection insurance with Coach B. Insurance either online or with the support of our licensed agents, you will have peace of mind, knowing that your loved ones wouldn’t be burdened with mortgage payments if you pass away or face income loss due to a critical illness or disability.
+When you purchase mortgage life insurance protection insurance with Coach B. Insurance either online or with the support of our licensed agents, you will have peace of mind, knowing that your loved ones wouldn’t be burdened with mortgage payments if you pass away or face income loss due to a critical illness or disability.

-Is mortgage protection plan legitimate?
+Is mortgage protection plan legit?

 About Coach B.